AndreiBoris/toronto-theatre-map/plan.md

 adding a new location is handled CORRECTLY rather than NOT.
 * Allow users to add their own markers.
 This should be decently easy to do at least sort of badly though the use of localStorage.
+* Theatre companies should be able to register and put in their shows so that people can know about it and go.

 ### Bootstrap features to use